 Throughout his career in Europe and the US, Prof. Bidaut's main interests have centered on designing, developing, implementing and exploiting new tools, approaches, infrastructures and entities for extracting, combining, visualizing and maximizing the utility of information that can be collected from various medical modalities and sensors such as PET, SPECT, CT, MR, EEG, etc. These concepts - that can be defined in a nutshell as "advanced quantitative imaging" - span the whole spectrum of micro to animal to humans and are eminently relevant to research as well as to translational and clinical applications.

 Prof. Bidaut’s primary goals lie in the development, implementation and application of advanced quantitative imaging and visualization techniques.
-The related techniques and approaches apply to either or both clinical and research paradigms, whether for the diagnosis, assessment and characterization of disease, or to manage the many sides and ancillaries of therapy.
-Accordingly, Luc Bidaut's main objectives are to develop, implement and exploit sophisticated processing and imaging concepts beyond standard radiological review, and to provide a functional, image-based multidisciplinary gateway between research, translational and clinical applications.
+The related techniques and approaches apply to either or both clinical and research paradigms, whether for the diagnosis, assessment and characterization of disease, or to manage the many aspects and stages of therapy.
+Accordingly, Luc Bidaut's main objectives are to develop, implement and exploit sophisticated imaging and technological concepts beyond standard radiological review, and to provide a functional, image-aware multidisciplinary gateway between research, translational and clinical applications.

 Central to this broad scope is the following non-exhaustive list of topics:

 - Multimodality and hybrid imaging

 - Image registration and fusion